MelanieCrissey/old-melaniecrissey.com/source/blog/support-words.markdown

 ###"Thank you"

 As in, "Thank you for writing in" or "Thank you for letting us know about this awful bug" or "Thank you!" as a sign-off.
-It's important for me to express gratitude in each interaction with customers.
+Express gratitude in each interaction with a customer.

 ###"You're right"